LaurieLecomte/SNP_calling_pipeline_202205/README.md

 # SNP calling pipeline (upgraded 2022 version)

-This repository features the latest version of my SNP calling pipeline used in my M.Sc on Atlantic Salmon in Louis Bernatchez’s lab.
+This repository features the latest version of my SNP calling pipeline used in my M.Sc on Atlantic Salmon in Louis Bernatchezâ€™s lab.

 The pipeline calls SNPs and indels in 60 Atlantic Salmon genomes from 2 rivers (La Romaine and Puyjalon), using `bcftools mpileup`.

-Scripts were adapted from previous work done by Clément Rougeux, Claire Mérot and Florent Sylvestre.
+Scripts were adapted from previous work done by ClÃ©ment Rougeux, Claire MÃ©rot and Florent Sylvestre.

 ## Pipeline Overview